MicrosoftDocs/azure-devops-docs/docs/pipelines/process/environments-virtual-machines.md

 - the repository connected to your pipeline
 - the VM you want to connect to the environment

-For more information about security mechanisms for Azure Pipelines, see [Pipeline security resources](../security/resources.md)
+For more information about security for Azure Pipelines, see [Pipeline security resources](../security/resources.md)

 ## Create a VM resource